Seal of Dane County County of Dane

 Dane County Internal Emissions Progress

-Accordingly, we monitor the emissions from our internal operations closely.
-Internal operations refers to emissions produced through the delivery of Dane County services; this includes our buildings and fleet, land operations, and other county activities.
+Dane County government leads by example in reducing emissions from our internal operations.
+Internal operations refers to emissions produced through the delivery of Dane County services; this includes our buildings and vehicles, land operations, and other county activities.

 Internally our goals are to: